;

 Empathy Isn’t Always Accuracy

-When we heal, grow, or overcome something profound, our instinct is to share it to say, “Look, you can do it too.”
+When we heal, grow, or overcome something profound, our instinct is to share it.
+We want to say, “Look, you can do it too.”
 That’s the human heart in motion: empathy reaching outward.

-But sometimes empathy blurs into projection.
-Without meaning to, we place our own timeline, our own tools, or our own temperament onto someone else’s journey.
-And suddenly, what began as encouragement can feel like pressure.
+But sometimes, empathy blurs into projection.
+Without meaning to, we place our own timeline, tools, or temperament onto someone else’s journey.
+Suddenly, what began as encouragement can feel like pressure.

 The Subtle Psychology of Overconfidence